Liquidity Checker API Reference

 Missing required fields | Side or quantity not specified |

 The liquidity status is recalculated periodically as market conditions change.
-WebSocket subscribers receive `liquidity_update` messages when status changes.
+WebSocket subscribers receive liquidity_update messages when status changes.

 2. Authentication & Authorization